 - What needs to be postponed for later?

 - Is there any step I have no idea how to complete?
 (For those, you’ll have to do some research.
 Set “research” as an additional step.)

 - What needs to be done this month?

 - Which tasks are necessary but not urgent?

-Create a different card for every sub-task and again, place every one of them below the corresponding Title Card.
+Create a different card for every sub-task, and again, place each of them below the corresponding Title Card.

 This step completes this part of the tutorial.

 So far, you’ve: